nithishkgnani/nithishkgnani.github.io/content/publications.md

 ## Teaching

-* 2023 - **Instructor**, _PG Level Advanced Certification Course in 5G Technologies with AI and Cloud_.
+* 2023-24 - **Instructor**, _PG Level Advanced Certification Course in 5G Technologies with AI and Cloud_.
-<br>Taught two batches how to design cyber-physical systems leveraging programmable networks, NSE TalentSprint and IISc
+<br>Taught three batches of 50 students (industry professionals) how to design cyber-physical systems leveraging programmable networks, NSE TalentSprint & IISc

 * Dec 2023 - **Instructor**, _P4 Workshop_.
 <br>Taught 20 participants from Power Grid Corporation of India Limited the basics of P4 with hands-on tutorial, IISc